golemfactory/golem-docs/src/pages/docs/creators/javascript/examples/tools/publishing-custom-images.md

 ---
-Title: Publishing an image
+title: Publishing an image
-Description: Guide on how to publish a Golem image to the registry using gvmkit-build
+tescription: Guide on how to publish a Golem image to the registry using gvmkit-build
 ---

 # Publishing an image in the registry